 At Forest Fields, we know that competence in reading is the key to independent learning and it is therefore given the highest priority, enabling the children to become enthusiastic, independent and reflective readers.
 Success in reading has a direct effect on progress in all other areas of the Curriculum and is crucial in developing children’s self-confidence and motivation.
-At Forest Fields we use the Read Write Inc. and Fresh start schemes to teach reading.
+At Forest Fields we use Little Wandle Letters and Sounds revised to teach phonics so children can learn to read

 All teachers and support staff are trained to teach within the programme.
-All work together to plan, deliver and moderate the teaching of literacy in order to ensure that expectations are high.
+All work together to plan, deliver and monitor the teaching of phonics in order to ensure that expectations are high.

 At the end of Foundation Stage the pupils will have learnt the routines and responsibilities needed

 to be readers.
 Building on what pupils already know about stories and reading, the adults help to

 develop early reading behaviours through shared and modeled reading e.g. holding a book the